hello-rust/show/SHOW_NOTES_TEMPLATE.md

-💖 Support the show by becoming a Patreon at https://www.patreon.com/hellorust
+💖 Support the show by becoming a patron at https://www.patreon.com/hellorust

 Hello Rust! is a show about the Rust programming language.
 My goal is to address beginner and intermediate Rust questions and show that systems programming can be a lot of fun!